How-to Guides, Postage and Mailing, USPS

 Keep Your Customer Address Database Updated and Reduce Returned Mail

-Whether you choose a service or manual approach, there is nothing but tangible benefits available to those who choose to utilize address cleansing.
+Whether you choose a service or manual approach, there are tangible benefits available to those who choose to utilize address cleansing.
 Not only will you save time and money, but you will also keep your communications moving as planned to reap the benefits of recaptured business opportunities and an improved customer experience.

 What is Move Update Compliance?

-The Move Update standard is met when an address used on a mailpiece in a mailing for any class of mail is updated with an approved method and the same address is used in a commercial First-Class Mail and USPS Marketing Mail, mailing within 95 days after the address has been updated.
+The Move Update standard is met with a specific process.
+An address must be updated using an approved method.
+That same address must then be used in a commercial First-Class Mail or USPS Marketing Mail mailing.
+This must be done within 95 days of the address update.

 Partnering with an Outsource Print-Mail Provider

-Contact FSSI at 714.436.3300 for a consultation to ensure that you are getting the most out of your mail services and how you can benefit from FSSI’s workflow transparency and secure data practices.
+By working with us, you can streamline your mailing campaigns.
+This reduces costs and improves efficiency.
+We’ll help you implement effective strategies from start to finish.
+Contact FSSI at 714.436.3300 for a consultation to ensure that you are getting the most out of your mail services.
+We’ll show you how you can benefit from FSSI’s workflow transparency and secure data practices.